 - What is Jesus referred to in this chapter?
 Pay attention to these.
 They reveal important characteristics and attributes of Jesus.

-Short Summary of John Chapter 1
+John Chapter 1 Summary

-- John 1:1-14 introduce us to two key people in this chapter – Jesus, and John the Baptist.
+- John 1:1-14 introduces us to two key people in this chapter – Jesus, and John the Baptist.
 We see a glimpse of the identity of these two men and God’s purposes for them.

 Commentaries can be a great resource when used at the right time.
 Please don’t go to your commentaries too early!
 First, do your own study of the passage and allow the Holy Spirit to teach and reveal God’s truth to you.